1906 Tour de France: Innovations and changes

 The first stage ended in Lille and the second stage started in Douai; this was the first time that a stage did not start where the previous stage ended.

-Also for the first time, the Tour went outside France: in the second stage, Germany (Alsace-Lorraine was then part of Germany) was visited, then several days later Italy (Ventimiglia) and Spain (Irun) too.
+And, for the first time, the Tour also went outside France.
+The second stage crossed the border into Germany (Metz in Alsace-Lorraine, then part of Germany), and several days later riders visited Italy (Ventimiglia) and Spain (Irun).

 The 1906 Tour also saw the introduction of the flamme rouge (red flame), a red flag that indicates that the cyclists only have one kilometre to go.

 Participants

 There were 100 cyclists signed up for the race, but only 76 of them came to the start.
 One of the absentees was Henri Cornet, winner of the 1904 Tour de France.
 Four cyclists were Belgian, one was Luxembourgian (later winner François Faber), two were German, and the rest were French.
 Louis Trousselier, winner of the 1905 Tour de France, was present.
 The riders were not grouped in teams, but some cyclists had the same sponsor, even though they were not allowed to work together.
 Before the race started, most was expected from Cadolle, Aucouturier, Georget, Pottier, Trousselier, Dortignac and Petit-Breton.

 As in 1905, the cyclists were divided in two categories, the coureurs de vitesse and the coureurs sur machines poinçonnées, where the riders in the first category were allowed to change bicycles, which could be an advantage in the mountains, where they could use a bicycle with lower gears.
 In 1905, sponsors had not been so enthusiastic about entering their cyclists in this category, but in 1906 they had learned that it had a commercial advantage to have cyclists starting in the poinçonnées category, because the average French citizen could identify more with them.
 In 1906, more than half of the cyclists started in the poinçonnées category, including Lucien Petit-Breton, one of the pre-favourites.